sherlock-audit/2023-02-carapace-judging/README.md

 Now we are considering fixing this with other audit issues.

+**vnadoda**

+@clems4ev3r PR for this fix: https://github.com/carapace-finance/credit-default-swaps-contracts/pull/59

-# Issue H-8: Too many active protections can cause the ProtectionPool reach the block gas limit
+# Issue H-9: Too many active protections can cause the ProtectionPool reach the block gas limit

 Source: https://github.com/sherlock-audit/2023-02-carapace-judging/issues/63

 ## Found by
-ctf\_sec, peanuts, SPYBOY, \_\_141345\_\_, 0Kage, chaduke, rvierdiiev, KingNFT, yixxas, Ruhum, jkoppel, weeeh\_, Bauer, modern\_Alchemist\_00, bin2chen, Koolex, Tricko, ast3ros, MalfurionWhitehat, 0x52, unforgiven, minhtrng, libratus, clems4ever
+ast3ros, KingNFT, rvierdiiev, MalfurionWhitehat, Tricko, ctf\_sec, 0Kage, yixxas, clems4ever, jkoppel, peanuts, bin2chen, libratus, \_\_141345\_\_, Ruhum, Bauer, SPYBOY, minhtrng, unforgiven, Koolex, modern\_Alchemist\_00, 0x52, chaduke

 ## Summary
 There are two instances where the ProtectionPool contract loops over an unbounded array.
 These can cause the transaction to succeed the block gas limit causing the transaction to revert, see https://swcregistry.io/docs/SWC-128.